acemonstertoys/bylaws/AMTBylaws.md

 the interests or purposes of the corporation.

-        (3)  If this corporation has provided for the payment of dues by members, upon a failure to renew his or her membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or by physical or electronic mail to such member by the secretary of the
+        (3)  If this corporation has provided for the payment of dues by members, upon a failure to renew his, her or their membership by paying dues on or before their due date, such termination to be effective thirty (30) days after a written notification of delinquency is given personally or by physical or electronic mail to such member by the secretary of the